MicrosoftDocs/dataexplorer-docs/data-explorer/integrate-overview.md

 ---
 title: Overview of connectors, tools, and integrations
-description: Learn about the available data connectors, toold, and integrations, and their capabilities. ms.reviewer: aksdi ms.topic: conceptual ms.date: 01/16/2024
+description: Learn about the available data connectors, tools, and integrations, and their capabilities. ms.reviewer: aksdi ms.topic: conceptual ms.date: 01/16/2024
 ---
 # Connectors, tools, and integrations overview

 There are many data connectors, tools, and integrations that work seamlessly with the platform for ingestion, orchestration, output, and data query.
-This document is a high level overview about the availale connectors, tools, and integrations.
-Detailed information is provided for each connector, as well as links to their full documentation.
+This document is a high level overview about the available connectors, tools, and integrations.
+Detailed information is provided for each connector, and links to their full documentation.

 For overview pages on a specific type of connector, select one of the following buttons.